IamBiswajitSahoo/UnityLocalizationGoogleSheetsSA/README.md

 # Localization Google Sheets SA (Service Account)

 ![UNityLocalization_X_GoogleSheets.png](Metadata/UNityLocalization_X_GoogleSheets.png)
+---

+# Instructions
-## Google Cloud & Service Account Setup
+## How to Setup a Google Cloud project with a service account

 Follow these steps to create a Google Cloud project & a service account.

----

 ### Step 1: Create a Google Cloud Project